lucabutikofer/LingraNR/README.md

 ***
 ### Documentation

-LINGRA-N  is a simple  grass growth model which can calculate grass growth and yields under potential (i.e. optimal), water limited (i.e. rainfed) and nitrogen limited growing conditions.
+LINGRA-N  is a  grass growth model which can calculate grass growth and yields under potential, water-limited and nitrogen-limited growing conditions.
 LINGRA-N is a generic model which can be used for different grass types growing under a large range of soil and weather conditions and with different mowing regimes.
 The background document and detailed information about LINGRA-N and its FORTRAN code are provided by Wolf (2012)<sup>[3](#footn3)</sup>.

-Under the NERC Research Translation: Grassland Management project (NE/R017387/1), supported by the Sustainable Agriculture Research and Innovation Club (SARIC), the original LINGRA-N model was further developed and released as a Microsoft Excel workbook (the LINGRA-N Tool) for use as an adaptive learning tool by students, grassland managers and advisors.
-The primary improvement of LINGRA-N Tool compared to its predecessor is a more realistic nitrogen balance routine.
+Under the NERC Research Translation: Grassland Management project (NE/R017387/1), supported by the Sustainable Agriculture Research and Innovation Club (SARIC), the original LINGRA-N model was further developed and released as a Microsoft Excel workbook (the [LINGRA-N Tool](https://widgets.figshare.com/articles/11359613/embed?show_title=1)) for use as an adaptive learning tool by students, grassland managers and advisors.
+A key difference between LINGRA-N Tool and its predecessor is a vastly improved nitrogen balance routine, which motivated the creation of this package.

-This package is an R wrapper for the LINGRA-N Tool, allowing the model to be ran entirely without leaving the R environment.
+Package LingraNR is an R wrapper for the LINGRA-N Tool, allowing the model to be ran entirely without leaving the R environment.
 LINGRA-N computations are carried out internally to the Excel Workbook via the xlsx R package (Java based), while LingraNR manages inputs and outputs, and provides functions to display the model's results.

 Additionally, functions to run the grassland productivity metamodel of Qi <i>at al.</i> (2017 & 2018)<sup>[1](#foot1),[2](#foot1)</sup> for the UK are also provided.

 #### Running LINGRA-N

-sdfasdfasdf asdfas as afsd.
+LINGRA-N simulations are carried out by function Lingranr().
+This requires information on weather, soil, and management.

+##### Weather
+Weather data is to be provided in daily time steps and must contain information on:

+  *Total solar radiation [MJ/m2*day]
+  *Minimum daily tempterature ['C]
+  *Maximum daily tempterature ['C]
+  *Vapour pressure [kPa]
+  *Mean daily wind speed [m/s]
+  *Total daily rainfall [mm]

+Additionally, date and location information are added to the weather input table.
+See `?Lingranr` for details and `weatherExmpl` for and example.

+##### Soil
+Soil information is to be provided for each location and must contain:

+  *Soil depth [mm]
+  *Moisture content at field capacity [mm3/mm3] *Moisture content at saturation [mm3/mm3]
+  *Moisture content at wilting point [mm3/mm3]

 #### Running Qi <i>et al.</i>'s metamodel